Do you need to worry about brushing your toddler’s teeth if they’ll just fall out and be replaced with adult teeth anyways?

 Set the expectation that you brush your teeth every single morning and every single night.
 Then build in associations and pieces of the routine that help your child to know that it’s time to brush their teeth.

-Carry your baby into the bathroom, help them to sit on the counter facing the mirror, and take out their tooth brush.
+Sample Tooth Brushing Routine #1: Carry your baby into the bathroom, help them to sit on the counter facing the mirror, and take out their tooth brush.
 Give your baby their toothbrush to play with while you brush your teeth and your baby watches you in the mirror.
+Then use hand-over-hand assistance to support your baby to wet their toothbrush in the sink while you sing your favorite tooth brushing song.
+Then put on tooth paste and lean your baby back to brush their teeth.

-Read your favorite tooth brushing book with your toddler and then ask your toddler if they want to hop or race to the bathroom.
+Sample Tooth Brushing Routine #2: Read your favorite tooth brushing book with your toddler and then ask your toddler if they want to hop or race to the bathroom.
 Ask your toddler to get out the toothpaste, rinse their toothbrush, and then hold it while you put on the tooth paste.
+Help them to brush their teeth and then let your toddler finish brushing their teeth.
+Then invite your toddler to help you to brush your teeth before you finish brushing your teeth.
+High five your toddler and put your tooth brushes away.

 Use these sample routines and add in your own habits to create your morning and evening routine with your baby or toddler while you brush their teeth.